SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 Specifies the "Reference Id" property from the Solace Message Properties of the message to be redelivered.

 >Note that this is NOT the "Message Id" property!

+##### Notes and Other Considerations

+* Since Recover Session will redeliver all unacknowledged messages, use maxConcurrency=1 to limit processing to one message at a time, if ordering is required.

+* For [Guaranteed Endpoint Listener](#guaranteed-endpoint-listener) source, even if maxConcurrency=1 is used, processing of next messages may still start before Recover Session.
+In order to prevent this, use [Process next message after Flow completion](#parameters-7) property of the Guaranteed Endpoint Listener.

+* In order to ensure there will be no more than one message redelivered at any time from the broker, use the "Maximum Delivered Unacknowledged Messages per Flow = 1" broker queue setting.
+This is useful in case of setting automatic discard of messages after a given number of redelivery attempts. **Note:** <em>This will trade-off message delivery performance vs. strict control of message processing.</em>

 #### Example